xrisaD/CreateYourCV/README.md

 ### Step 1:
 Clone the repository
 ### Step 2:
-Choose 3 colors and update the App.css file.
+Choose 3 colors and update the src/App.css file.
 ### Step 3:
-Put your images in the 'images' directory
+Put your images in the src/images directory
 ### Step 4
 Update the data.json file